Ritu-Kundu/apds/README.md

 To have an overview of the code-organisation, please read DevelopersNotes.md.

+**NOTE:**
+When publishing work that is based on the results from apds please cite:

+M. Crochemore, C. S. Iliopoulos, R. Kundu, M. Mohamed, F. Vayani, "Linear algorithm for conservative degenerate pattern matching", Engineering Applications of Artificial Intelligence, 2016, pp. -.

 **Usage of the tool:**
 apds <options>
 with the following options: